Daddy Cooking Tips

 • It’s necessary to use non-metal utensils

-This one is perhaps the best-looking grill pan on our list.
+This one is perhaps the looking grill pan on our list.
 The enamel offers a beautiful, shiny color to your kitchen if you choose to hang it out in the open.

 As far as practicality goes, it is as good as any other high-quality kitchen grill pan.
 There is, however, one caveat.
 That gorgeous enamel is an insulator.
 It won’t work well in induction cooktops.